- Rust 91%

 Anything that can render <iframe src="..."> can embed hero_assistance:

-hero_router, an Askama-rendered Hero admin dashboard, a non-Hero web
+Askama-rendered Hero admin dashboard, a non-Hero web app, a hand-rolled

-mount point.
-Integration quality scales with how much of the web_embed
+HTML page.
+Integration quality scales with how much of the

 skill the host implements, and degrades gracefully: